Joey Travolta: Disability advocate

-Travolta has worked as a special education teacher in New Jersey.
-In 2005, he produced a documentary film called Normal People Scare Me, directed by a 15 old boy with autism whom he mentored.
-Around this time, he founded Inclusion Films, which involve individuals with special needs in the process of making films.
+Travolta has worked as a disability education teacher in New Jersey.
+In 2005, he produced a documentary film called Normal People Scare Me, directed by a 15 year old autistic boy whom he mentored.
+Around this time, he founded Inclusion Films, which involve individuals with disabilities the process of making films.

 He has collaborated with a non-profit organization called HEAL to form a Jacksonville, Florida based HEAL Film Camp with Joey Travolta.

 In 2019, Travolta directed Carol of the Bells for Inclusion Films starring R.J.
 Mitte as an adoptee who discovers his biological mother has Down Syndrome.
 70% of the crew had developmental disabilities.
 The film won the Audience Award for Best Feature at the 2019 San Diego International Film Festival.
 His next feature film titled Let's Work premiered at SDIFF in the documentary competition in October 2020.

+Travolta’s Inclusion Films continues to employ disabled filmmakers.

 Personal life

-Travolta is married to Wendy Shawn (daughter of comedian Dick Shawn) and they have one daughter, Rachel.
+Travolta is married to Wendy Shawn, daughter of comedian Dick Shawn.